openstack/cinder/doc/source/man/cinder-manage.rst

 The standard pattern for executing a cinder-manage command is:
 ``cinder-manage <category> <command> [<args>]``

-For example, to obtain a list of all projects:
+For example, to obtain a list of the cinder services currently running:
-``cinder-manage project list``
+``cinder-manage service list``

 Run without arguments to see a list of available command categories:
 ``cinder-manage``

-Categories are user, project, role, shell, vpn, and floating.
+Categories are shell, logs, migrate, db, volume, host, service, backup, version, sm and config.
 Detailed descriptions are below.

-You can also run with a category argument such as user to see a list of all commands in that category:
+You can also run with a category argument such as 'db' to see a list of all commands in that category:
-``cinder-manage user``
+``cinder-manage db``

 These sections describe the available categories and arguments for cinder-manage.